What is ?

 Register for GitHub Education

-- This is optional, but give you free access to the GitHub Copilot among other things: To add the educational upgrade to a pro account, you can go to https://education.github.com and follow the steps to request an educational discount.
+- This is optional, but gives you free access to the GitHub Copilot, among other things: To add the educational upgrade to a pro account, you can go to https://education.github.com and follow the steps to request an educational discount.

 The assignment